 A tale of a broke musician…

 To start it off with a classic we have all been using for at least some period of time to record something on the go or just to swiftly add an effect – Audacity.
 Not an actual DAW in terms of making an instrumental, but more likely to add a casual delay or reverse the recording.
-You will be able to convert your audio files, edit them, change speed, pitch etc., cut, copy, splice and even write your own plug-ins.
+You will be able to convert your audio files, edit them, change speed, pitch, etc., cut, copy, slice, and even write your own plug-ins.
 It started off as a project developed by a group of volunteers under General Public License and still going strong today – over 17 years later.

 2. T7 (Tracktion 7)